Interfacelab/ilab-media-tools/readme.txt

 **NOTE**: This plugin requires PHP 7.1 or higher

-= Upload to S3, Cloudflare R2, Minio, Google Cloud Storage, Wasabi, Digital Ocean Spaces, DreamHost Object Storage and others =
-Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.
+= Upload to S3, Cloudflare R2, Minio, Google Cloud Storage, Digital Ocean Spaces, DreamHost Object Storage and others = Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.

 = Video Encoding with Mux =